lua-atmos/f-streams/README.md

 `f-streams` is a pull-based streams library for Lua:

 - A stream is simply a function or any other value with a `__call` metamethod.
-- A stream can represents infinite lazy lists.
 - A stream produces a new value each time is called.
   When a stream returns `nil`, it indicates its termination.
   Then, all subsequent calls to the stream must also return `nil`.
 - A stream can be combined with other streams or values to create new streams.
 - A stream can be iterated over using Lua's generic [for][lua-for] loop.
+- A stream can represent infinite lazy lists.

 The example that follows prints the first three odd numbers multiplied by `2`: